 When I work with clients, I don’t often tell them what they don’t already know about themselves.
 But astrology helps me put their experience into a “cosmic” perspective that often resonates deeply.

 When you’re starting out, don’t read to know; read to observe.
 “Ooh, when Mars meets Saturn, it feels like this.”
 “Aha, this happened, and Neptune was transiting my Venus.”
 “Wow, a lot of my friends have Leo rising.”
 “Damn, my last 3 boyfriends have had Moon in the 7th house.”
 (Looking to partner with mama!)
 If you read to know, you run a good risk of freaking yourself out.
 “What is going to happen?” is not a question the chart can answer.
-“Where am I in my life right now?” is.
+“What’s unfolding in my life right now?” is.

 Like Mars, everything in astrology has many possible ways it can be expressed.
 Many students who are learning astrology will look up a placement in a book, find a negative sounding interpretation, and think, yikes, I must be a terrible person.
 (I know I did.)

 But I learned to think of it this way— difficult things in your chart represent challenge– inner conflict that takes effort to work out.
 The bad news is, yes, you may exhibit some of these negative characteristics.
 The good news is, being honest with yourself, awareness of your psychological and spiritual patterns is the first and most important step towards mastering the challenges represented in your chart (or at least coping with them).
 Your chart can show you how to make stumbling blocks into stepping stones.